RTSIR/AGSDNet/README.md

-# MFEBDN
+# BGRRN
-This repo contains the KERAS implementation of "Blind Gaussian Deep Denoiser Network using Multi-Scale Feature Extraction(MFEBDN)"
+This repo contains the KERAS implementation of "Identical Module based Blind Gaussian Denoiser using Deep Residual Network(BGRRN)"

 Run Experiments

-To test for blind Gray denoising using MFEBDN write:
+To test for blind Gray denoising using BGRRN write:

 python Test_Gray.py

 The resultant images will be stored in 'Test_Results/Gray/'

-To test for blind Color denoising using MFEBDN write:
+To test for blind Color denoising using BGRRN write:

 python Test_Color.py